microsoft/PowerToys/README.md

  - Refactored the Monaco dependency inclusion.
 What to install is now being generated automatically.
  - Removed hardlinks and simplified the installer files, now that many utilities use the same paths.

+### Keyboard Manager

+ - Previously bound hotkeys stored in settings.json would only react to non-Numpad keys now.
+If a user wishes to restore the previous behavior, it could be done by manually adding another binding for the Numpad variant.

 ### Mouse Highlighter

  - Added a feature so that a highlight follows the mouse even if no mouse button is being pressed.
 Thanks [@hayatogh](https://github.com/hayatogh)!